Nearly 700,000 SNAP Recipients Could Lose Benefits Under New Trump Rule

 "The final rule would cause serious harm to individuals, communities, and the nation while doing nothing to improve the health and employment of those impacted by the rule," Weill said.
 "In addition, the rule would harm the economy, grocery retailers, agricultural producers, and communities by reducing the amount of SNAP dollars available to spur local economic activity."

-Craig Gunderson, a professor of agriculture and consumer economics at the University of Illinois, told NPR in April that there is no evidence that receiving food stamps discourages work.
+Craig Gundersen, a professor of agriculture and consumer economics at the University of Illinois, told NPR in April that there is no evidence that receiving food stamps discourages work.

 "The idea that people are ripping off the system of something, that's just not true," he said.

-Note: A previous version of this story misspelled Craig Gundersen's last name as Gunderson.